opendatadiscovery/odd-platform/tests/README.md

     - [Prettier plugin for WebStorm](https://www.jetbrains.com/help/webstorm/prettier.html)

 1. Open a project from the "tests" directory, so that the ESLint and Prettier plugins work correctly in the text editor

+## Notes

+1. Do the following if you want to run tests in CI to check your changes in your feature branch without creating a pull request:
+    - create a feature branch with a name that starts or ends with "debug" (for instance: `debug_my_wonderful_tests`, or `my_wonderful_tests_debug`)